Free Shipping & Returns

 Internal: Take internally with a veggie capsule or in 4oz drink of your choice with an emulsifier like honey.

 Aroma: Sweet, spicy yet fruity, with a dry balsamic peppery back note

 Blends well with: Black pepper, Cardamom, Carrot seed, Citrus oils, Clary sage, Frankincense, Geranium, Nutmeg, Sandalwood

 Pink Pepper has a sweeter note to it than the more traditional black pepper essential oil.
 It can be used interchangeably in most aromatherapy and perfumery blends.

 Safety & Test Results

-Not safe for kids.
+Safe for kids, under parent supervision.
 Avoid contact with eyes, inner ears, and sensitive areas.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult a health professional prior to use.
-Use with extreme caution on the skin.Adult Max Dilution is 0.07%.
-Use care when diffusing as some people's eyes can be sensitive.
+Possible skin sensitivity.
+Please note that if you are allergic to cashews, you may be allergic to Pink Pepper as they are closely related plants.